 1. This paper sets out the methodology underlying the construction of the Global Green Finance Index (GGFI).
 In summary, the process involves taking two sets of ratings - one from survey respondents and one generated by a statistical model - and combining them into a single table.
-For the first set of ratings, respondents are asked to rate financial centres that they are familiar with on a scale of 1 to 10 in terms of green finance depth and green finance quality.
-For the second, a machine learning algorithm uses these ratings and a database of other indicators to predict how each respondent would have rated the other financial centres.
+For the first set of ratings, respondents are asked to rate financial centres that they are familiar with on a scale of 1 to 10.
+For the second, a support vector machine uses these ratings and a database of other indicators covering to predict how each respondent would have rated the other financial centres.
 The respondents' actual ratings and their predicted ratings for the centres they did not rate, are then combined into a single table.
-The ratings for depth and quality are combined to produce the overall rating for each financial centre.